jellyfin/jellyfin-mpv-shim/README.md

  - `audio_output` - Currently has no effect.
 Default: `hdmi`
  - `fullscreen` - Fullscreen the player when starting playback.
 Default: `true`
  - `enable_gui` - Enable the system tray icon and GUI features.
 Default: `true`
+ - `media_key_seek` - Use the media next/prev keys to seek instead of skip episodes.
+Default: `false`

 ### MPV Configuration